matdombrock/moonforge/README.md

 By default, there are 128 ticks per second.
 See `speed()` for info about changing this.

+The tick number starts at 0 and increments by 1 every tick.

 ## Lua API Functions
 ### `dbg(message)`
 Prints a message to the console if the console output mode is set to debug.